Seedifyfund/farming/README.md

 ) external onlyOwner returns (bool)
 ```

-- `_rewardAmount`: amount of reward that will be used from `msg.sender` - rewards saty in `msg.sender` wallet so ensure you have approved farming contract to spend your tokens.
+- `_rewardAmount`: Amount of rewards to be earned within this period.
-- `_start`: block number when farming starts - changes according to which network you are on.
+- `_start`: Seconds at which the period starts - in UNIX timestamp.
-- `_end`: block number when farming ends - changes according to which network you are on.
+- `_end`: Seconds at which the period ends - in UNIX timestamp.
-- `_lockDuration`: how long the reward will be locked after farming ends - always expressed in hours, which means as solidity does not support decimals the lower you can go is 1h.
+- `_lockDuration`: Duration in hours to wait before being able to withdraw.

 ### Farming